 Like the 1940 Statement, the Collin College statement on "employee expression and academic freedom" bases its justification of academic freedom on promoting the common good.
-And, like the 1940 Statement, the language of which it echoes, it calls for faculty members to be protected in their capacities as teachers, researchers, and citizens, though not to the same extent as the 1940 Statement, nor does the Collin statement acknowledge that faculty members'
+And, like the 1940

-personnel action, not just reappointment.
+34. Under AAUP-supported procedural standards, faculty members have the right to petition a faculty committee to review any adverse personnel action, not just reappointment.
 As noted above, the administration issued Professors Burnett and Phillips "Level 1 Warnings."
 These appear to be essentially letters of reprimand and thus minor sanctions to which Regulation 7b of the Recommended Institutional Regulations applies.
 Under Regulation 7b, faculty members are entitled to contest the imposition of a minor sanction with a faculty review committee following a process set forth in Regulation 16, "Grievance Procedure," of the Recommended Institutional Regulations.
 Under Collin's policies, no faculty grievances are reviewed by an elected faculty committee.